TRIQS/triqs/doc/documentation/manual/triqs/provenance/contents.rst

 TRIQS code version
 ------------------

-The tiny module ``pytriqs.version`` contains various pieces of information configured automatically at compile time ::
+The tiny module ``triqs.version`` contains various pieces of information configured automatically at compile time ::

- from pytriqs.version import *
+ from triqs.version import *

  version    # The version of the TRIQS library release    # The release number of the library